alipay/agentUniverse/docs/guidebook/en/2_5_1_Monitor_Module.md

 ```

 - **`activate`**: The master switch for the monitor module is set to off by default.
 When set to true, it will turn on
-  the LLM invocation tracking function of the agent runtime.
+  the LLM and Agent invocation tracking functions.
 - **`dir`**: The local storage directory corresponding to the monitor module is, by default, the 'monitor' directory one
   level above the runtime directory.
 Users can customize the configuration of the directory path.